Making Your Own Upholstery Website

 Will Your Website Get Noticed?

 Before I get started, I want to make one extremely important point.
-If you want someone to see and value your website you need take an active interest in it and keep working on it.
+If you want someone to see and value your website you need value it yourself.
+You need to take an active interest in it and keep working on it.
 If you only put up a few pages and call it good, perhaps no one will ever see it.
+And it they do see it, what will they see, a few pages with not muc on them?
 Several business that I know put up small websites of only a few pages, and then complained that they didn't get any business from their website.

 Will Your Website Be Valuable to the Visitors?